gdsotirov/lemans24/README.md

 * `check_position`  - Checks position for number, NC, DNF, DNS, DSQ values
 * `cleanup`         - Cleans up tables `driver_results`, `team_results`, `results`, `car_tyres`, `car_numbers`, `cars`, `drivers`, `teams`, resets `AUTO_INCREMENT` and marks all records in table `results_in` as not processed
+* `drv_full_name`   - Builds the full name of driver including titles, nickname and suffix if any
 * `num_to_pos`      - Convert number to alphanumeric position (including NC, DNF, DNS, etc.)
 * `pos_to_num`      - Convert alphanumeric position to number (with weights for NC, DNF, DNS, etc.)
 * `process_results` - Processes results from `results_in` into tables `cars`, `car_numbers`, `car_tyres`, `results`, `teams`, `team_results`, `drivers` and `driver_results`.
 Sets the record in `results_in` as processed